simonborer/php-todo/readme.md

 Read through the code comments.
 The important stuff will take you to files in the `/pages/`, `/actions/`, and `/templates/` folders.

+You can see a basic version of [a PHP file calling to our database here](https://github.com/simonborer/php-todo/blob/master/basic.php).

 ## Based on

 [todo-php](https://github.com/mikegcoleman/todo-php) by [mikegcoleman](https://github.com/mikegcoleman)